cocos/cocos-docs/en/ui/ui-components.md

 ### Transition Description

 `Transition` property of the Button used to set up when the button is in normal (Normal), down (Pressed), the hover (Hover), Disabled (Disabled) `Target` four state property to refer to the background.
-You can choose from three modes：
+You can choose from three modes:

 - `NONE` (Nothing Transtion), the mode button does not respond to interactive event to automatically change their appearance.
 But you can add a custom script on the button to precisely control the behavior of interactive performance.